 Pay Per Click Campaigns (PPC)

 To be a successful Director of Sales and Marketing, you should know how to navigate and interpret data.
 How many leads are you getting?
-What is the average cost per click versus Cost per conversion?
-These will be key metrics your bosses will be checking to see the progress you have made on the digital marketing campaigns.
+What is the average cost per click versus cost per conversion?
+These will be critical metrics your bosses will be checking to see the progress you have made on the digital marketing campaigns.

-Keys to ensuring these campaigns are successful are assisting in creating your teams’ campaigns, then assign someone on your team to watch and report.
+Keys to ensuring these campaigns are successful are assisting in creating your teams’ campaigns, then assign someone on your side to watch and report.
 Have weekly checks to see how your different ads are performing.
 Adjust your spending and ads accordingly until you have the most optimized campaign.
-If you are struggling with either of these platforms both Google and Microsoft Ads offer interactive guides and programs to certify you in these ad programs.
+If you are struggling with either of these platforms, both Google and Microsoft Ads offer interactive guides and programs to certify you in these ad programs.

 Local Search Optimization

-Depending on your business, local search may be extremely important.
-For instance, stores that are brick and mortar and have customers visit their physical locations local search optimization is key.
-Most of your searches are going to be coming from people in your area searching for your product or service.
+Depending on your business, local search may be essential.
+For instance, stores that are brick and mortar and have customers visit their physical locations regional search optimization is vital.
+Most of your searches are going to be coming from people in your area, searching for your product or service.
 People will not be able to find your business if you have no online presence.
-Key factors like website, directories, and reviews are critical to creating a memorable digital footprint.
+Critical factors like websites, directories, and reviews are vital in creating a significant digital footprint.
 Remember, nobody uses the Yellow Pages anymore.
 Today it’s all about the internet.

 Having outdated or incorrect information can also hinder your business.
 When people are not able to contact you, both the lead and revenue are lost.
 There are a variety of companies that specialize in local search optimization like Yext and BrightLocal.
 These are services that both tell you where your business is listed, as well as where you aren’t.
 For membership fees, these websites will submit your information for a stronger online profile.